Job Search Masterclass Job Search Strategy and Planning

 What to Do: Set a strict time period each morning for "Deep Work" where notifications are turned off and your only goal is sending out good quality applications.

-These three parts—your physical setup, how you organize digital files, and protecting your focus time—work together to create a complete system that makes sure every hour you spend on your job search is as useful as possible.
+These three parts, your physical setup, how you organize digital files, and protecting your focus time, work together to create a complete system that makes every hour you spend on your job search as useful as possible.
+Once your workspace is ready, the next step is building the overall strategy that sits on top of it, including your target company list, outreach cadence, and weekly review process.
+Our guide on creating a winning job search strategy in 7 days walks through each of those steps.

 The Action Plan: From Slowing Down to Moving Fast

 The action plan focuses on getting rid of small, daily annoyances that use up your mental energy and stop you from making progress.
-By making small improvements, we change from working in a scattered way to acting in a focused, powerful way.
+Small improvements shift you from scattered work to focused action.

 Too many open tabs: Having 40+ browser tabs open for different jobs, research, and LinkedIn, causing you to get tired of making choices.